yashtazor/Facebook-DG-Hackathon-2k18/README.md

 # Hackathon-2k18

-This is just a simple scientific calculator which was made during the Facebook Developer Group Hackathon'18.
+A simple scientific calculator with a key lock feature which was made during the Facebook Developer Group Hackathon'18.

 ##### Why?
 So, why did we make this?